purpyfind/converted-fnf-dwps/README.md

 # converted-fnf-dwps
 Heya!
 Its me, NotAhmedEpic from the Nintendo Wii!
 Of course I am joking.
-Since there's not that many good DWP's of FNF characters, I will convert them and post them here.
-I will list the original DWP creators!
+Since there's not that many good DWP's of FNF characters, I will convert various voicebanks, chromatics and soundfont (SF2 and SFZ) and post them here.
+I will also convert FLP's to MIDI's.

-Hey.
-So here's the credits:

-Most of these will come from cover makers such as:
- -- Blantados --
+Also, these will work **ONLY** on *FL Mobile* DirectWave, not on *FL PC* DirectWave.

+CREDITS:
+Chromatic Scales:
- -- ExtendedCentral --
+ ~ ExtendedCentral
+ ~ Chimmiemdp

+Voicebanks:
- -- GenoX --
+ ~ GenoX

-SF2 soundfonts will be by:
+ ~ Blantados
+ ~ Aussie Axe

+Soundfonts (SF2 and SFZ)
- -- SuperStamps --
+ ~ SuperStamps
-More in the future!

-NOTE: I am not stealing the soundfonts.
-Due to people not having computers, let me just make their wish come true!

-These DWP's will be able to be used in FL Studio Mobile.
+ ~ LoganMcOof

+Oh yeah.
+I will also be using OFFICIAL chroms, sf2's and voicebanks.
+Each will have their own README file respectively.
+Except to see DWP's of og chroms/soundfonts/voicebanks by bbpanzu, The_Mayz, Rozebud, etc.